-nonenhanced directional multi-gigabit: [non-EDMG] A modifier meaning directional multi-gigabit (DMG) and that includes neither EDMG enhancement nor CDMG enhancements.
+nonenhanced directional multi-gigabit (non-EDMG): A modifier meaning directional multi-gigabit (DMG) and that includes neither EDMG enhancement nor CDMG enhancements.

-nonenhanced directional multi-gigabit (non-EDMG) duplicate transmission format: [non-EDMG duplicate transmission format] A transmission format of the physical layer (PHY) that duplicates a 2.16 GHz non-EDMG transmission in two or more 2.16 GHz channels and allows a station (STA) in a DMG basic service set (BSS) on any one of the 2.16 GHz channels to receive the transmission.
+nonenhanced directional multi-gigabit duplicate transmission format (non-EDMG duplicate transmission format): A transmission format of the physical layer (PHY) that duplicates a 2.16 GHz non-EDMG transmission in two or more 2.16 GHz channels and allows a station (STA) in a DMG basic service set (BSS) on any one of the 2.16 GHz channels to receive the transmission.
 A non-EDMG duplicate format is one of the following:

 — 4.32 GHz non-EDMG duplicate transmission format: A transmission format of the PHY that